leticiabora/obituary-frontend/README.md

 I'm basically using typescript, next/react, node, express, mySQL and sequelize.
 It's a work in progress, so I still have a lot of things to do:

-- Deploy
 - Feature flag
 - Tests (backend and frontend)
-- Improve UI
+- Improve UI: design, css/styled components
 - Adding new features: likes, gifts, gallery, etc.